-Just a side note, if one has a Malaysia or Singapore PPL, it is trivial to convert them to the FAA PPL.
-However the validity and restrictions of the FAA PPL will become contingent on the validity of the foreign license.
+Just a side note, if one has a Singapore PPL, it is trivial to convert them to the FAA PPL.
+However the validity and restrictions of the FAA PPL will become contingent on the validity and restrictions of the foreign license.

 I just missed the second batch of students so I waited till April 2018 to join the third batch of students.

 The training comprised of weekly part-time classes of ground and simulator sessions over a span of 3 months.

 I learned from our first ground lesson that the simulation work will orientate us to the area around Montgomery Field (KMYF).
 If we can complete this local program, the eventual goal will be for us to complete our practical training at San Diego Flying Training International (SDFTI) which uses KMYF as its home base airport.

 (10 June 2018) My first solo landing on the simulated Montgomery Field.